 Family and Community Members Often Notice Warning Signs Before Shootings

-In many recent mass shootings, community members noted warning signs beforehand but there was nothing they could do to remove the shooter’s access to guns before the tragedy.
 A person entering a mental health crisis often exhibits signs that may alert community members to the person’s mental state.
-For example, 80% of people considering suicide give some sign of their intentions1 and 38 out of the 62 mass shooters in the last 20 years were reported as displaying signs of dangerous mental health problems prior to the killings.4 Additionally, an FBI study of the pre-attack behaviors of active shooters from 2000-2013 found that the average shooter displayed four to five concerning behaviors over time, often related to the shooter’s mental health, problematic interpersonal interactions, or other signs of violent intentions.5 In many of these shootings, people who knew the shooter observed these signs, but federal and state laws provided no clear legal process to restrict his or her access to guns, even temporarily.
+For example, 80% of people considering suicide give some sign of their intentions3 and 38 out of the 62 mass shooters in the last 20 years were reported as displaying signs of dangerous mental health problems prior to the killings.4 Additionally, an FBI study of the pre-attack behaviors of active shooters from 2000-2013 found that the average shooter displayed four to five concerning behaviors over time, often related to the shooter’s mental health, problematic interpersonal interactions, or other signs of violent intentions.5 In many of these shootings, people who knew the shooter observed these signs, but federal and state laws provided no clear legal process to restrict his or her access to guns, even temporarily.

-Academic researchers, including prominent experts in psychiatry and the law, have found that a person who is engaging in certain kinds of behavior, such as violence or self-harm or the ongoing abuse of drugs or alcohol, is significantly more likely to commit another act of violence towards him or herself or others within the near future.
-This behavior should act as a warning sign that the person might soon commit an act of violence.2 In fact, research has shown that these behaviors are a stronger predictor of future violence than mental illness.3 In December 2013, the Consortium for Risk-Based Firearms Policy, a group of the nation’s leading researchers, practitioners, and advocates in gun violence prevention and mental health, released a report endorsing the gun violence restraining order process.4
+Academic researchers, including prominent experts in psychiatry and the law, have found that a person who is engaging in certain kinds of behavior, such as violence, self-harm, or ongoing abuse of drugs or alcohol, is significantly more likely to commit an act of violence towards him- or herself or others within the near future.
+This behavior should act as a warning sign that the person might soon commit an act of violence.6 In fact, research has shown that these behaviors are a stronger predictor of future violence than mental illness.7 In December 2013, the Consortium for Risk-Based Firearms Policy, a group of the nation’s leading researchers, practitioners, and advocates in gun violence prevention and mental health, released a report endorsing the extreme risk protection order process.8

 State Efforts to Restrict Gun Access by People in Crises

-Prior to the Isla Vista shooting, two states, Connecticut and Indiana, enacted laws allowing law enforcement officers or certain other individuals to obtain court orders restraining dangerous individuals from purchasing or possessing firearms.
-Connecticut’s law, enacted in 1999, allows two law enforcement officers, or one state’s attorney, to petition a court for a firearms restraining order.
-Although the law was initially underutilized because of a lack of public awareness and limited law enforcement resources, use of the law increased after the Virginia Tech massacre in which a mentally ill man killed 32 people and injured 17 others.5 A recent study demonstrated that in Connecticut, for every 10.5 guns seized under the law, one suicide was prevented.10 A 2018 study similarly found that Connecticut’s law was associated initially with a 1.6% reduction in firearm suicides, followed by a 13.7% reduction after the Virginia Tech massacre when enforcement was greatly enhanced.11 Additionally, Indiana’s version of this law was associated with 7.5% fewer suicides in Indiana over the decade following the law’s passage in 2005.12
+Prior to the Isla Vista shooting, two states, Connecticut and Indiana, enacted laws allowing law enforcement officers or certain other individuals to obtain court orders removing firearms from a dangerous person.
+Connecticut’s law, enacted in 1999, allows two law enforcement officers, or one state’s attorney, to petition a court for a firearms removal order.
+Although the law was initially underutilized due to a lack of public awareness and limited law enforcement resources, use of the law increased after the 2007 Virginia Tech massacre, in which a mentally ill man killed 32 people and injured 17 others.9 A 2016 study demonstrated that in Connecticut, for every 10 to 20 guns seized under the law, one suicide was prevented.10 A 2018 study similarly found that Connecticut’s law was associated initially with a 1.6% reduction in firearm suicides, followed by a 13.7% reduction after the Virginia Tech massacre when enforcement was greatly enhanced.11 Additionally, Indiana’s version of this law was associated with 7.5% fewer suicides in Indiana over the decade following the law’s passage in 2005.12

 Summary of Federal Law